-In addition to the required budget statement, summary budget report and uniform budget summary, some districts choose to create a budget book to meet the standards of award programs by GFOA and ASBO.
-Participation in these programs is optional.
-Each organization's award program dictates the content and layout of a budget document (i.e., budget book).
+In addition to the required budget statement, summary budget report and uniform budget summary, some districts choose to create a budget book to meet the standards of award programs by ASBO.
+Participation in this programs is optional.
+The award program dictates the content and layout of a budget document (i.e., budget book).
 Some districts prepare the budget book in a manner consistent with the award program without actually submitting the budget book for review.
 For additional information see the organizations' websites.